kwaldenphd/python-intro/README.md

 - We're focusing on a few key data types, but there are <bold>many</bold> different types of data in Python.
   * Consult the [Python.org documentation on data types](https://docs.python.org/3/library/datatypes.html) to learn more.

-14. For each of these examples, copy/paste or retype the code into a new `.py` file to run each mini program (and learn more about Python's functionality and documentation).
+14. For each of these examples, copy/paste or retype the code to run each mini program (and learn more about Python's functionality and documentation).
 Experiment, adapt, or modify these samples as you work through the lab procedure.

 ## Numbers